-2014/2015 Severe Disabilities Funding Process at a Glance
+2016/2017 Severe Disabilities Funding Process at a Glance

-REQUIREMENT RESPONSIBILITY ACTION ACTION DATE Student identification School jurisdictions for calculating funding grants other than the inclusive education grant and Francophone authorities Identify student registrations with a severe disabilities code in PASI Resolve registration conflicts before sending information via PASI Complete by Sept.
-30, 2014 Submission by Oct.
-3, 2014 Student identification for Severe Disabilities funding Private and Charter schools Identify student registrations with a severe disabilities code in PASI Resolve registration conflicts before sending information via PASI Complete by Sept.
-30, 2014 Submission by Oct.
-3, 2014 Identification of students to be monitored Learner Services Branch Learner Services Branch provides school with list of students to be monitored Mid-October to mid-November 2014 Preparation of file documentation for monitoring Private and charter school staff Complete Student Monitoring Form 2014/2015 and include Complete by mid- November 2014 Monitoring of student files Learner Services Branch Review of student files November 2014 to January 2015 Severe Disabilities Funding Payment based on Learner Services Branch School authority advised of number of approved students and next monitoring dates End of January 2015 September 30, 2014 enrollment School Finance Branch School Finance Branch advised of number of approved students and finalizes payments Submission of appeal of September funding Private and Charter school principals Letter to Director, Learner Services Branch Do not submit new file, original files are used for appeals January-February 2015 March Prorated Funding Private and charter schools Identify students with severe disabilities who enroll after September 30, 2014.
+Requirement Responsibility Action Date Student identification for calculating funding grants other than the inclusive education grant School jurisdictions and Francophone authorities Identify student registrations with a severe disabilities code in PASI.
+Resolve registration conflicts before sending information via PASI.
+Complete by September 30, 2016 Submit by October 5, 2016 The information bel ow applies only t o private and charter schoo ls Funding (SDF).
+To apply for access: log on to th tion Funding File Submission Site ca ne Extranet main page, https://phoen re Disabilities Funding-SDF (1038)'.
+Student identification for Severe Disabilities Funding Private and charter schools Identify student registrations with a severe disabilities code in PASI.
+Resolve registration conflicts before sending information via PASI.
+Complete by September 30, 2016 Submit by October 5, 2016 Identification of students to be monitored Learner Services Branch Learner Services Branch provides school with list of students to be monitored.
+A list will be posted on SDF SharePoint site under the authority September folder.
+Information posted on the SDF SharePoint site will outline the documentation required and will indicate the due date for file submission.
+October 2016 Preparation of file documentation for monitoring Private and charter school staff Complete Student Monitoring Form 2016/2017 for each identified student and include: Completed early November 2016 Documentation must be submitted by the due date indicated on the SDF SharePoint site

+Requirement Responsibility Action Date diagnostic reports by qualified personnel; and one page summary of student functioning in the learning environment.
+Monitoring of student files Learner Services Branch Review of student files.
+November 2016 to December 2016 Severe Disabilities Funding Payment based on September 30, 201 6 enrollment Learner Services Branch School authority and School Finance Branch are advised of number of approved students and next monitoring dates.
+January 2017 Submission of appeal of September funding Private and charter school principals "Request for Appeal" letter addressed to Director, Learner Services Branch.
+Do not submit new file, original files are used for appeals.
+January to February 2017 March Prorated Funding Private and charter schools Identify students with severe disabilities who enroll after September 30, 2016.
 Resolve any priority school conflicts.
-Resolve registration conflicts before sending information via PASI Resolve any transfer payments between private/charter schools.
-Count as of March1, 2015 Submission by March 6, 2015
+Resolve registration conflicts before sending information via PASI.
+Resolve any transfer payments between private/charter schools.
+Count as of March 1, 2017 Submission by March 3, 2017

-REQUIREMENT RESPONSIBILITY ACTION DATE Preparation of documentation for prorated funding monitoring Private and charter school staff Complete Student Monitoring Form 2014/2015 and include Complete by mid-March 2015 Monitoring of student files Learner Services Branch Review of student files submitted for March prorated funding April-May 2015 Severe Disabilities Funding Payment based on March 1, 2015 enrollment Learner Services Branch School authority advised of number of approved students and next monitoring dates May 2015 School Finance Branch School Finance Branch advised of number of approved students and finalizes payments Submission of appeal of March funding Private and charter school Principals Letter to Director, Learner Services Branch Do not submit new file, original files are used for appeals June 2015
+Requirement Responsibility Action Date Preparation of documentation for prorated funding monitoring Private and charter school staff Complete Student Monitoring Form 2016/2017 and include: - current IPP/ISP; - copies of recent assessment/diagnost ic reports; and - one page summary of student functioning in the learning environment.
+NOTE: All documentation must be submitted via the SDF SharePoint site.
+Complete by March 2017 Documentation must be submitted by the due date indicated on the SDF SharePoint site Monitoring of student files Learner Services Branch Review of students files submitted for March prorated funding. • April 2017 Severe Disabilities Funding Payment based on March 1, 2016 enrollment Learner Services Branch School authority and School Finance Branch are advised of number of approved students and next monitoring dates. • April 2017 Submission of appeal of March funding Private and charter school principals Letter to Director, Learner Services Branch.
+Do not submit new file, original files are used for appeals. • May 2017